gopikrishnathokala/GingerSoup/README.md

 # GingerSoup
-We are running late to make GingerSoup
+We are running late to make GingerSoup.
+GingerSoup is very essential to the current world.